ckswilliams/modOpenREM/docs/i_fluoro_high_dose_alerts.rst

 E-mail notifications of high dose alerts
 ========================================

+For this feature to function the e-mail section in ``local_settings.py`` must be correctly completed (see the :ref:`email_configuration` documentation) and the e-mail server must allow sending of messages from the OpenREM server, or from the user specified in the e-mail settings.

 OpenREM users can be automatically sent e-mail notifications of studies that have exceeded a high dose alert level.
 This feature can be enabled or disabled on the high dose alerts configuration page (figure 2).